Boomni/Python_Practice_Projects/README.md

 # Python_Practice_Projects

+**New to python?**

-The best way to learn programming they say, is to build projects :).
+_The best way to learn programming they say, is to build projects :)._

 ## Description:
-This repository is created specifically for project based learning.
+This repository is created specifically for project based learning.\
-I'd be creating some projects to test my skills in python and your welcome to contribute also and add some more projects also.
+I'll build some projects to test my skills in python and your welcome to contribute and add some more projects.\
 Together we code, together we get better :)

 ## Python Projects to be built